RealLionelMuhire/Secure_Sense_Notify/README.md

 ## Features

+- **Detecting Person**:
+   - Utilizes a pre-trained AI model to detect the presence of a person.
+- **Camera Control**:
    - Turn on/off the camera.
+- **Logs**:
    - View saved video logs.
    - Play, pause, rewind, fast forward, and download video logs.
+- **Google Cloud Integration**:
    - Upload videos to Google Cloud storage.
-- Integration with a backend API for camera control and video management.
+   - Access saved videos from Google Cloud storage.
+- **Real-time Notifications**:
+   - Receive notifications when a person is detected.
+- **User-Friendly UI**:
+   - A user-friendly interface built with React.js, HTML, and CSS.

 ## Installation